Viincenttt/MollieApi/README.md

 If you have encounter any issues while using this library or have any feature requests, feel free to open an issue on GitHub.

 ## Mollie API v1 and v2
-The API client uses version 2 of the Mollie API.
-If you want to use version 1 of the Mollie API, you can use version 1.5.2 of the Mollie API Nuget Package.
-Mollie API client 2.0.0+ is not backwards compatible with version 1.5.2 or lower.
+In May 2018, Mollie launched version 2 of their API.
+Version 2 offers support for multicurrency, improved error messages and much more.
+The current version of the Mollie API client supports all API version 2 features.
+If you want to keep using version 1, you can use version 1.5.2 of the Mollie API Nuget package.
+Version 2.0.0+ of the Mollie API client supports version 2 of the API.

+Mollie API version 2 is not backwards compatible with version 1.
+This means some of the Mollie API client code has been changed and you will need to update your project if you want to use Mollie API client version 2.0.0+.
 Please take a look at the [Mollie migration guide](https://docs.mollie.com/payments/migrating-v1-to-v2) for assistence.

 ## Getting started